_images/pvlib_logo_horiz.png

 pvlib python is a community developed toolbox that provides a set of functions and classes for simulating the performance of photovoltaic energy systems and accomplishing related tasks.
 The core mission of pvlib python is to provide open, reliable, interoperable, and benchmark implementations of PV system models.

-For examples of how to use pvlib python, please see Package Overview and our Jupyter Notebook tutorials.
+For examples of how to use pvlib python, please see Package Overview and the Example Gallery.
 The documentation assumes general familiarity with Python, NumPy, and Pandas.
 Google searches will yield many excellent tutorials for these packages.

 The pvlib python GitHub wiki has a Projects and publications that use pvlib python page for inspiration and listing of your application.